Pteridophyte Phylogeny Group

-The Pteridophyte Phylogeny Group, or PPG, is an informal international group of systematic botanists who collaborate to establish a consensus on the classification of pteridophytes (lycophytes and ferns) that reflects knowledge about plant relationships discovered through phylogenetic studies.
+The Pteridophyte Phylogeny Group (PPG) is an informal international group of systematic botanists who collaborate to establish on the classification of pteridophytes (lycophytes and ferns) that reflects knowledge about plant relationships discovered through phylogenetic studies.
 In 2016, the group published a classification for extant pteridophytes, termed "PPG I".
 The paper had 94 authors (26 principal and 68 additional).

+The classification was presented as a consensus classification supported by the community of fern taxonomists.
+Alternative classifications of ferns exist and are preferred by some.

 PPG I

 A first classification, PPG I, was produced in 2016, covering only extant (living) pteridophytes.
 The classification was rank-based, using the ranks of class, subclass, order, suborder, family, subfamily and genus.

 Phylogeny

 The classification was based on a consensus phylogeny, shown below to the level of order.

 The very large order Polypodiales was divided into two suborders, as well as families not placed in a suborder:

 Classification to subfamily level

 To the level of subfamily, the PPG I classification is as follows.